codesyntax/pytbai/README.md

-# TicketBai
+# pytbai

-TicketBai allows to create, manage and send TicketBai invoices to the Basque tax authorities.
+pytbai allows to create, manage and send TicketBai invoices to the Basque tax authorities.

 ## Usage